IIA NZ Advocacy Committee

 The IIA NZ is committed to promoting the value and credibility of the profession of internal auditing.
 Its broad aim is to raise the standard of internal audit practice by promoting the International Professional Practices Framework for all internal audit practitioners and, in doing so, further raise the profile and standing of the internal audit profession.
 To be recognised as fundamental to good governance and organisational success in the New Zealand environment, IIA NZ has determined that the Advocacy Committee’s activities are best placed to achieve these goals.

-Advocacy’s goal is to ensure all organisations and their stakeholders (public and private sector) understand and value the purpose and practice of internal auditing.
+Advocacy’s goal is to ensure all organisations, and their stakeholders (public and private sector) understand and value the purpose and practice of internal auditing.
 Sustained demand for, and supply of, qualified internal auditors to service organisation’s needs is crucial to meeting our commitment and goals.

 The Advocacy Committee supports this by: